 A recipe for a carrot cake was one of my first cake recipes on the blog.
 It took me so many tries to arrive at the perfect ratios that I remember having a bit of an embarrassing breakdown and seriously doubting my cooking skills.
 This stupid cake reduced me to a sobbing mess crouched down on my kitchen floor.

 By the time I wiped off my tears, the last cake (which I pronounced ‘rubbish’ upon taking it out from the oven) had a chance to cool off and, once I cut into it, I suddenly realised that I had finally cracked the vegan carrot loaf code.
 I felt a bit silly.
 I went from wanting to chuck it all in to elated and cheerful within a few minutes.

 Poor Duncan, who witnessed my breakdown, was probably considering doing a runner especially that I was holding a kitchen knife…

-As I am a firm believer in not re-inventing the wheel, this recipe is based on my original recipe except that I’ve made this one gluten-free and also improved and simplified my cashew frosting.
+As I am a firm believer in not re-inventing the wheel, this recipe is based on my original recipe except that I’ve made this one gluten-free (plus simplifed the recipe in the process) and also improved and simplified my cashew frosting.
 This frosting is smooth and creamy.
 It does not include any added oil or agar agar, neither does it require a powerful blender thanks to two simple tricks that my very average blender has forced me to come up with.